-It is noteworthy that in State aid procedures the Commission relies on submissions by the Member State concerned which typically contain sensitive data, including information related to the economic activities of undertakings.
-It therefore follows that, similarly to $Agrofert^6$, disclosure of this information in State aid investigations would risk jeopardising the willingness of the Member State to cooperate with the Commission's State aid investigations even after the definitive closure of the case.
+It is noteworthy that in State aid procedures the Commission relies on submissions which typically contain sensitive data, including information related to the economic activities of undertakings.
+It therefore follows that, similarly to $Agrofert^4$, disclosure of this information in State aid investigations would risk jeopardising the willingness of the Member State to cooperate with the Commission's State aid investigations even after the definitive closure of the case.